ZackWilde27/Z3dPy/README.md

     # My library has handy functions for PyGame
     # This will colour the triangle with it's normal value.
-    # We need to multiply the normal vector by 255 to get a colour value
+    # RGBF will take a normalized vector convert it to colour
-    z.DrawTriangleRGB(tri, screen, z.VectorMulF(z.TriangleGetNormal(tri), 255), pygame)
+    z.DrawTriangleRGBF(tri, screen, z.TriangleGetNormal(tri), pygame)

     # If you wanted flat shading instead of normal colouring
     # [0] is x, [1] is y, [2] is z